dictyBase/Migration/Gene-models-export.md

   * Get a list of xml tags and their possible markdown markup.
   * Convert the original file to a two columns tsv.

+* Consider the option of exporting paragraphs as an attribute of GFF3